Filling a gap in its portfolio of model homes to tour, Minto Communities has opened five townhome models in Barrhaven to whet buyers’ appetites.

-Response to the models so far has been “very positive,” says Coulis.
+Response to the townhome models in Barrhaven so far has been “very positive,” says Coulis.
 “We have had a lot of people through the homes who would like to buy and are waiting for the next release, and also homeowners who have already purchased and have been waiting to see the space and get some decor ideas for their upcoming design centre appointments.”

 The two-storey executive towns all feature about $80,000 worth of upgrades, including hardwood floors and quartz counters, while the three-storey back-to-back town has about $20,000 in upgrades.

 At 1,918 square feet, this end unit is in the mid-range in terms of size for the executive towns.
 Although not overly large, it’s airy and bright, thanks to the extra windows in both the dining room and powder room.

 The open-concept layout makes for easy entertaining and the transitional styling with warm tones and clean lines are meant to appeal to a downsizing couple.

 The decor is a little more formal and elegant than the other townhome models, says designer Donna Correy of Kiss Design, which was brought in to style the homes, with finishes that are a mix of traditional choices in tiles and cabinetry, hardwood and carpeting.
 Yet the colour scheme is warm golds and creams with pale greys bringing a contemporary feel.